nmdsmartins/nmdsmartins/README.md

 # Word ladder test
-I have been presented with the challenge of coming up with a solution for the problem that starts from being given a start and an end word to build a ladder of words from the start word by changing one character between words until it reaches the end word based on a supplied word dictionary file.
+I have been presented with the challenge of coming up with a solution tosolve the following problem: Being given a start and an target word, I need to build a ladder of words starting from the start word, by changing one character between words until it reaches the target word based on a supplied word dictionary file.

 ## First step to solve the problem
 To be able to solve the problem by writing down an algorithm, I must first try to solve the problem by myself.
-So I have taken a subset of words, paste them into Notepad++ and then tried to figure out a way to go from the start to the end word.
+So I have taken a subset of words, paste them into Notepad++ and then tried to figure out a way to go from the start to the target word.

 I immediately thought about using regular expressions to iterate over every found word's characters by replacing them with the *any character pattern* and then writing down every word found by that expression.